andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 Within sharding from the Rails application, another choice was whether to shard at the database table row level, meaning distributing the rows among multiple same-schema copies of the database, or to shard at the “whole table” level.

-Fortunately Ruby on Rails was enhanced over more than 15 years of developments to support the needs of mature, scaled-up platforms with billions of rows of data and terabyte sized DBs, and had a few capabilities that could accomodate either strategy.
+Fortunately Ruby on Rails was enhanced over more than 15 years of developments to support the needs of mature, scaled-up platforms with billions of rows of data and terabyte sized DBs, and had a few capabilities that could accommodate either strategy.

 Let’s dive into some technical metrics from Christmas Day 2025 to help set the context.